Prem-ium/youtube-analytics-bot/README.md

 ## License
 This repository uses the [BSD 3-Clause “New” or “Revised” License](https://choosealicense.com/licenses/bsd-3-clause/#)

 ## Final Remarks
+This project was built thanks to YouTube Analytics & Data API Documentation.
-Please leave a :star2: if you found this bot useful!
+Please leave a :star2: if you found this project to be cool!
 May your analytics skyrocket up📈